HarveyB02/RolyPoly/README.md

 # RolyPoly

-This is a custom Discord bot designed to manage channel and role pairs, for UOW subject IDs.
+This is a custom Discord bot designed to make it easier for students to run their own UOW study group servers.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)